5 Things to Know If Your Baby’s Testicle Hasn’t Dropped

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While in the uterus, a baby’s testicles initially develop in his abdominal cavity.
-Not long before birth, they typically drop into his scrotum.
-In some cases, though, one or both testicles fail to drop before birth.
+Not long before birth, they typically ‘drop’ (the proper medical term is descend) into his scrotum.
+In some cases, though, one or both testicles fail to descend before birth.
 This is known as an undescended testicle or what doctors call cryptorchidism.

 Cryptorchidism is not that uncommon for baby boys, especially if they’re born early.
-It only happens in about 3 percent of full-term babies, but the percentage rises to 30 percent in premature baby boys.
+It only happens in about 3% of full-term babies, but the percentage rises to 30% in premature baby boys.

 So what should you do?
-Pediatric urologist Audrey Rhee, MD, discusses five key facts you should know about undescended testicles:
+Pediatric urologist Jeffrey Donohoe, MD, discusses five key facts you should know about undescended testicles:

 In that case, your pediatrician likely is able to feel it during a physical exam.
 If your doctor can’t feel the testicle, it may also be in the abdomen.
-In either case, the condition is not likely painful for your son.
+In either case, the condition isn’t likely painful for your son.

-Dr. Rhee says it can either be congenital (present at birth) or acquired (the testicle moves up out of the scrotum as your child begins to grow).
+Dr. Donohoe says it can either be congenital (present at birth) or acquired (the testicle moves up out of the scrotum as your child begins to grow).

 Undescended testicles are typically diagnosed during a physical exam.
-Your child should not need X-rays, a CT scan, an MRI or any other type of imaging study.
+Your child should not need an ultrasound, X-rays, a CT scan, an MRI or any other type of imaging study.